markusc/markusc/README.md

 # Hi, I'm Markus!

-During the day I work as the Web Lead for a publicly traded Finnish company and in the evening I work on making all kinds of web3 things.
+I used tp work as the Web Lead for a publicly traded Finnish company, but recently quit my job there and went full-time web3.
 I have over 4 years of experience working in the web2 space as a developer and in 2020 I started dabbling in the web3 space.
 Ever since then I haven't looked back.

 ## My expertise is:
 * Web development & design